Signup

 Mouth:

-The black rhino has a pointed, prehensile upper lip, which distinguishes it from the white rhino’s broad, flat mouth.
+The Black Rhino has a pointed, prehensile upper lip, which distinguishes it from the White Rhino’s broad, flat mouth.
 This lip allows it to grasp twigs and leaves, suiting its role as a browser.

 Behaviour and Social Structure